alexunder18/HIDFader/README.md

 ### Binding editor

 On this page, you can configure Volume and Keyboard bindings.
-Note that keyboard bindins will fire only if application is in focus, otherwise will be ignored.
+Note that keyboard bindings will fire only if application is in focus, otherwise will be ignored.

 Click on an input or modifier to start listening for a bind.
 Use the checkmark to confirm or X to clear.